 The goal is to help you return to your sport or hobbies as soon as is safely possible.
 Everyone recovers from injury at a different rate.
-We would advise for you to avoid strenuous exercise such as running for up to 8 weeks, as there's a risk of further damage.
+We would advise for you to avoid strenuous exercise such as running for up to eight weeks, as there's a risk of further damage.

 Return to sport or activity will be determined by how soon your knee recovers, not by days and weeks.

-When you can:
+This will be when you can: